-1. Process Intelligence & Selection – Mining system logs, interviewing stakeholders, and using process‑/task‑mining tools to rank opportunities by volume, rule‑based logic, and value.
+1. Process Intelligence & Selection Mine system logs, interview stakeholders, and use process-mining tools to identify the strongest candidates.
+Rank opportunities by volume, rule-based logic, and potential value.

-5. Scale, Measure, Optimise – Standing up dashboards that track bot utilisation, business impact, SLA adherence, and failure patterns to guide continuous improvement.
+5. Scale, Measure, Optimise Track bot utilisation, SLA adherence, and failure patterns through dedicated dashboards.
+Use that data to guide continuous improvement across the programme.

 Start with business language, not tools.
-What do you need to achieve, e.g.
+Before selecting any platform or process, define what you need to achieve — for example:

 Deliverables: Problem statement deck, current-state metrics spreadsheet, success KPIs, stakeholder map, preliminary value hypothesis.